Kranf99/IOKranf/README.md

 Who will be the first one to make a Tetris game?

-Don't forget to "fork" this repository to get an update when I'll be adding new content!
+Don't forget to "star" this repository to get an update when I'll be adding new content!

 # Quick Start Guide

 The library gives access to a few different functions.
 The most important ones are:
 ```
-  println(): Prints a message inside the "console".
+  io.println()    : Prints a message inside the "console".
-  printhr(): Prints a large horizontal bar inside the "console".
+  io.printhr()    : Prints a large horizontal bar inside the "console".
-  input():   Creates a inline input box inside the "console"; the user must hit Enter to submit the input.
+  yield io.input(): Creates a inline input box inside the "console"; the user must hit Enter to submit the input.
-  click():   Creates a horizontal list of buttons for the user to click on.
+  yield io.click(): Creates a horizontal list of buttons for the user to click on.
-  clr():     Clear all text inside the "console".
+  io.clr()        : Clear all text inside the "console".
-  close():   If your program has finished, you can clearly indicate that by calling close().
+  io.close()      : If your program has finished, you can clearly indicate that by calling close().
 ```

 Here is a small JavaScript demonstration program (it's really self-explanatory!):